As a urologist, my main goal at work is to ensure that my patients don’t need to be told that they have cancer.

 It is estimated that 1 in 3 people will be diagnosed with cancer at some point during their life.

 It is estimated that 1 in 5 people will die from cancer.

-There are currently 17 million cancer survivors in the U.S. It is expected that there will be 22.1 million cancer survivors in 2030 due to the ageing population and better treatment options for those who receive a cancer diagnosis.
+There are currently 17 million cancer survivors in the U.S. It is expected that there will be 22.1 million cancer survivors in 2030.

-The most common cancers for men are lung cancer, prostate cancer, colorectal cancer and melanoma (cancer of the skin).
+In the US, the most common cancers for men are prostate cancer, lung cancer, colorectal cancer and bladder cancer ).

-The most common cancers in women are breast cancer, colorectal cancer and lung cancer.
+In the US, the most common cancers in women are breast cancer, lung cancer, colorectal cancer and uterine cancer

 It’s important to understand and realize that even if you feel perfectly healthy, you may still carry a significant risk of developing cancer.

 My role is to lower my patient's risk so I want this article to provide readers with the know-how they need to better understand their cancer risk as well as recommended screening ages.